PriyankaAMehta/React-from-Strach/README.md

    So typing react in the console gives:
    ❌ Uncaught ReferenceError: react is not defined Variables in JS are case sensitive.
+10. Split the html,css,JS files. check the commits.